Behaviour-Analytics/moodle-block_behaviour/javascript/noUiSlider/readme_moodle.txt

 copy the distribute/nouislider.js file into the amd/src folder and the distribute/nouislider.min.js file into the amd/build folder (or run grunt).
 If the name of the minified CSS has changed, it will need to be updated in the view.php script.
-Finally, update the lib/thirdpartylibs.xml file.
+Finally, update the thirdpartylibs.xml file.